danieljsteinhauser/Python-Coding-Samples/README.md

 ### Multiproc NOAA Shapefiles
   This project was an independent work where I wanted to create a webscraping script which would pull the data from every NOAA operated weather station and create unique shapefiles based on the weather stationID.
-This was done with use of the python multiprocessing module, beautiful soup, and arcpy
+This was done with use of the python multiprocessing module, BeautifulSoup, and arcpy.

 ### OSM QGIS Sample
   This project was a Penn State directed work where we were instructed to create a script which could parse an Open Street Maps .json file and, by using a class hierarchy, create several geopackage layers of various hydro features for use in QGIS.

 ### QT5 GUI Sample
   This project was a Penn State directed work where we were instructed to create a GUI using the python QT5 module which would allow the user to extract points from a user selected shapefile based on parameters selected within the interface.